inetkiller/schepy/README.md

-schepy
+Schepy
 ======

-Schepy is a interpreter and a subset of scheme.
+Schepy is an LISP interpreter and a subset of scheme.

+## Status
+Unavailable, not complete.